dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 ---
 # Get started with Microsoft.AspNetCore.OpenApi

 The [`Microsoft.AspNetCore.OpenApi`](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi) package provides built-in support for OpenAPI document generation in ASP.NET Core.
-The package:
+The package provides the following features:

+* Support for generating OpenAPI documents at runtime and accessing them via an endpoint on the application.
+* Support for "transformer" APIs that allow modifying the generated document.
+* Support for generating multiple OpenAPI documents from a single app.
+* Takes advantage of JSON schema support provided by [`System.Text.Json`](/dotnet/api/system.text.json).
 * Is compatible with native AoT.
-* Takes advantage of JSON schema support provided by [`System.Text.Json`](/dotnet/api/system.text.json).
-* Provides a [transformers](#transformers) API for modifying generated documents.
-* Supports managing multiple OpenAPI documents within a single app.

 ## Package installation